-- Education and Training: extension, farmer to farmer, workshop
+- Education and Training: extension, farmer to farmer, networking, workshop

-- To enable a functional statewide network in sustainable IPM extension, that grows, and reinforces itself over time.
-We will document this approach and the impacts so that it can be replicated in other regions and nationally.
+- To enable a functional, statewide network in Extension IPM and teaching, that grows and reinforces itself over time.